royitaqi/HollowKnight.GodhomeWinLossTracker/README.md

 **Step 2: Find the export**

-All stats can be found in the `GodhomeWinLossTracker` subfolder in your game's save folder.
+All stats can be found in the `GodhomeWinLossTracker` subfolder in the game's save folder.
 * On a PC: `"%AppData%/../LocalLow/Team Cherry/Hollow Knight/GodhomeWinLossTracker"`

 The exported files are: